 With proper chronic detection and mitigation operations are free to operate as they do best.
 No longer are their screens cluttered with non-actionable events.
 No longer do operational learning curves start at 6 months and could be longer than 18 months.
 Operations need the freedom to assimilate new technology.
 Handling change with ease is the direction the business is saying.
 How do you do that?
 By simplifying operations so that do what the do best — ACT.

-Automated Detection and Mitigation of Chronic Issues
+- Automated Detection & Mitigation of Chronic Issues

 Serial entrepreneur and operations subject matter expert who likes to help customers and partners achieve solutions that solve critical problems.
 Experience in traditional telecom, ITIL enterprise, global manage service providers, and datacenter hosting providers.
 Expertise in optical DWDM, MPLS networks, MEF Ethernet, COTS applications, custom applications, SDDC virtualized, and SDN/NFV virtualized infrastructure.
 Based out of Dallas, Texas US area and currently working for one of his founded companies – Monolith Software.